Travelling with kids can be daunting so check out my top tips to help make your journey a little easier.

 Check your airlines baggage allowance:

-Don’t be put off by long flights:
+Don’t be put off by long flights when travelling with kids:

 With the exception of the crawling age (usually 7 – 12 months) travelling with babies and toddlers on airplanes should not be a big ordeal.
 In most cases they will have a nap and once you bring plenty of snacks and toys to keep them entertained it is usually, in my opinion, fairly straightforward.
 Many people choose to book short flights to Majorca or the Algarve (2 and a half hours) but then spend 2 hours on a coach to get to their resort.
 Personally I would prefer to spend 4 hours on a plane and take a 10 minute taxi ride to my accommodation (Lanzarote, Tenerife etc.)

 If you are flying to the USA, fly direct where possible.
 Being able to clear customs in Ireland before you fly is a life saver.
-There is nothing worse than arriving after a long flight only to queue for 90 minutes to clear customs.
+There is nothing worse when you are travelling with kids, than arriving after a long flight only to queue for 90 minutes to clear customs.
 We flew via Heathrow to San Francisco last year and we barely made the connection, we literally had to run onto the plane.
 And although we made the flight, our bags didn’t!
 We had queued for 90 minutes at customs only to find our bags were not on the carousel!
 We had no luggage for two days.
 I’m a firm believer that families should fly direct where possible and if you can’t, allow lots of connecting time between flights.
 Read my top tips for long flights here.

 Ditch the trunkis: